vincentlux/Cymantix/README.md

 # Cymantix
 ## Pilot study on email retrieval system
+1. A query language based on MDL which can be used to for email retrieval
-1. A web-based service which has a database of emails and can be queried for email retrieval
+2. A web-based service which has a database of emails and can be queried for email retrieval
-2. A query language based on MDL which can be used to query the cymantix web service

-Done:
+### Done:
+* Literature review and base language selection
-* Successfully distinguished from ?TOTAL and ?"name" (1025)
+* Finish ?TOTAL, "name" (1025)

-Todo:
+* Test example of NodeVisitor (1026)
-* Write SimpleEvaluator(parsimonious.NodeVisitor) to test (1026, 1029)
+* Finish SimpleEvaluator(parsimonious.NodeVisitor) to test (1026, 1029)
+* Finish ?TOTAL, ON "topic", "LAST", "name" (1029)

+### Todo:
+* Write more grammar
+    1. ?LAST all/month/1 month
+    2. compatibility of "name" and "topic"
+    3. Scope level grammar

-Design notes
+### Design notes
 * Explicitly design keywords(nonchange) and literal("varchar")
 * Desired result
     * Save all emails in MongoDB